-In August, 2007, 102 received a Notice of Reassessment for a tax liability of approximately \$498 (including accumulated interest) relating to the sale of property by 102 prior to the amalgamation with Electrovaya.
-A final collection notice was received in December, 2007 and a lien was placed by the Ministry of Revenue on the Company's assets in January 2008 as security for the outstanding amount.
-Pursuant to the terms of the share purchase agreement, the former shareholders of 102 have indemnified Electrovaya in respect of the full amount, including legal and administrative expenses of any resulting tax liability and a payment plan is currently being negotiated.
-Therefore, the Company has not accrued the tax liability as an expense.
-The Ministry of Revenue, Collections Division has agreed to a repayment plan of \$22,000 per month and during July, 2008 two payments of \$22,000 each were made to the Ministry of Revenue from amounts previously owed by the Company to one of the former shareholders.
+In August, 2007, 102 received a Notice of Reassessment for a tax liability of approximately \$498 (including accumulated interest) relating to the sale of property by 102 prior to the amalgamation with Electrovaya Corp.
+A final collection notice was received in December, 2007 and a lien was placed by the Ministry of Revenue on Electrovaya Corp's assets in January 2008 as security for the outstanding amount.
+Pursuant to the terms of the share purchase agreement, the former shareholders of 102 were required to indemnify Electrovaya in respect of the full amount, including legal and administrative expenses of any resulting tax liability.
+A settlement agreement was reached between the former shareholders of 102 and the Company and the Board also approved a one-time payment of \$100 by the Company to the Ministry of Finance to finalize the matter.
+Pursuant to the settlement agreement, the tax liability will be repaid to the former shareholders on a prorata basis in the future if the Company earns taxable income.